frederic-perez/AmE-dictionary/data/idioms.md

 __full package__
 __full stop__ :four::hammer:
 __fun and games__
+__fun fact__ An interesting but trifling or irrelevant piece of miscellaneous information; a factoid.
+Often used as an interjection to introduce such a piece of information. _Fun fact: we love anything with Hawaiian flair except pizza…_
 __funky__ :two::hammer: _With that mix, things get funky._
 __funny bone__ (crazy bone) A spot near the elbow bone that is very sensitive to the touch. _Ouch, I hit my funny bone._ _Effie bumped her crazy bone and made a horrendous face._
 __funny farm__ :two: _slang_ A derogatory term for a psychiatric hospital or mental health facility. _I’m getting so burnt out that I feel like I’m losing my mind.
 If I don’t take a vacation soon, I’ll be headed to the funny farm!_